Trunks102/README/README.md

 ## Hi there 👋
 # 💫 About Me:
-🧠🔥I’m Oliver, a student who lives life in full throttle mode, balancing code, creativity, and competition like a well-tuned machine<br><br>🏎️💨I breathe speed and strategy through every lap of Formula 1, where precision, risk, and relentless ambition define the game<br><br>⏱️👑Race weekends are sacred to me, especially when legends like Lewis Hamilton and rising icons like Max Verstappen battle for milliseconds that rewrite history<br><br>⚽🌍Football fuels my competitive spirit, whether it’s the electric nights of the Premier League or the grand stage of the FIFA World Cup<br><br>🐐🔥I admire greatness in motion, from the artistry of Lionel Messi to the relentless drive of Cristiano Ronaldo<br><br>💻🎨Beyond sports, I’m obsessed with building - crafting clean UI/UX experiences, thinking like a product strategist, and designing systems that don’t just work but win <br><br>📈⚡I believe in discipline, momentum, and playing the long game - whether it’s in code, career, or competition<br><br>🏁✨Speed inspires me, strategy defines me, and ambition drives me - on the track, on the field, and in life
+🧠 I’m Oliver, a student who lives life in full throttle mode, balancing code, creativity, and competition like a well-tuned machine🔥<br><br>🏎️ I breathe speed and strategy through every lap of Formula 1, where precision, risk, and relentless ambition define the game💨<br><br>👑 Race weekends are sacred to me, especially when legends like Lewis Hamilton and rising icons like Max Verstappen battle for milliseconds that rewrite history⏱️<br><br>⚽ Football fuels my competitive spirit, whether it’s the electric nights of the Premier League or the grand stage of the FIFA World Cup🌍<br><br>🐐 I admire greatness in motion, from the artistry of Lionel Messi to the relentless drive of Cristiano Ronaldo🔥<br><br>💻 Beyond sports, I’m obsessed with building - crafting clean UI/UX experiences, thinking like a product strategist, and designing systems that don’t just work but win 🎨<br><br>📈 I believe in discipline, momentum, and playing the long game - whether it’s in code, career, or competition⚡<br><br>✨Speed inspires me, strategy defines me, and ambition drives me - on the track, on the field, and in life🏁

 ## 🌐 Socials: